The following article explains how to manage how much you’re spending in your Google Ads account:

 Set an average daily budget to manage how much you spend

-Your average daily budget is the amount that you're willing to spend each day, on average, for each ad campaign in your account.
+Your average daily budget is the amount you're willing to spend each day, on average, for each ad campaign in your account.
 The amount of your budget is entirely up to you and you can edit this amount whenever you like.
 Your average daily budget can help you manage how much you accrue in campaign costs from day to day.

 Your actual spend on any given day may exceed your average daily budget by up to 2 times.
 This is called overdelivery.
 Overdelivery can help make up for days when traffic is slow and your ads don't get as much exposure.
 Keep in mind, you won’t be charged more than your monthly charging limit, which is the average number of days in a month (30.4) multiplied by your average daily budget.